 — Currently, there are two main directions.

-1. Enhancement and development of tools used by designers with the help of ML.
+Enhancement and development of tools used by designers with the help of AI and machine learning in web design.
 These could be tools for more accurate selection options, or creation of more beautiful lines, or automatic font selection, or generation of objects in the image format and other visual solutions.
 All of these enhancements have been under development for the last couple of years, and there are no doubts that they will see more improvements.

 — Thank you, Dmitry.
 It was a pleasure to talk to you.
 Can I ask you to sum everything up and share your opinion on the topic in a couple of sentences?

 — Yes, sure.
-I would say, that the current impact of ML to design today is overrated by many.
+I would say that the current impact of ML on design today is overrated by many.
 Although there are some interesting use cases, the technology still requires a lot of improvements.
-So when it comes to choosing between ML solution development or hiring professional designers, I would strongly recommend the second option.
+So when it comes to choosing between AI software development solutions or hiring professional designers, I would strongly recommend the second option.
 At least for now.

 At Elinext, we have a strong and proven expertise in both ML and design.
 If there are any questions left, please, let us know.
 We will be glad to provide you with comprehensive answers.